 This is someone who wants to vaporize on the go but doesn’t want to be obvious.
 For this user, vapour production takes a backseat for a smaller size and ease of use.

 Slim profile resembling an e-cig

 Good battery life

-The Fyhit Eco is something of an underdog on this list, one the cheapest but still with great build quality and usability.
-What it lacks in power it makes up for in stealth, easily fitting in a pocket and indiscernible it’s easy to get it wherever you want it to go.
+The Fyhit Eco is something of an underdog on this list.
+It is one of the cheapest but still has great build quality and usability.
+What it lacks in power it makes up for in stealth as it can easily fit in a pocket and is indiscernible.
+It's easy to get it wherever you want it to go.